astrochart/astrochart.github.io/wiki/telescope_design.md

 ![materials](assets/materials.png){:height="50%" width="50%"}

 ### Make the Probe
-Use a 1/4" drill bit to drill a hole in the middle of the aluminum plate.
-Our SMA connector is going to fit right into this hole, and the aluminum plate is used to stabilize it Otherwise, the cardboard alone would be too flimsy.
-Drill a 1/4" hole into one of the wide sides of the waveguide 7cm down from the edge in the center.
-Next, we will need to solder the copper wire to the solder cup.
+Use a 1/4" drill bit to drill a hole in the middle of the plate/soup can lid.
+Plug the connector into this hole.
+Solder the copper wire to the solder cup.

+### Install the probe
+ Drill a
+1/4" hole into the wide side of the waveguide which has been glued down.
+Put the hole on center line about 7cm up from the bottom.
 ![probe soldered](assets/solder.png){:height="50%" width="50%"}

 *Note: remember how we set aside the small back panel piece?
 We did that to make it easy to reach through that opening